GSA-TTS/identity-site/content/_help/get-started/authentication-options._en.md

 We will send a unique one-time code to that phone number each time you sign in to your Login.gov account.
 Each one-time code expires after ten minutes and can only be used once.
 If you don’t enter the one-time code within ten minutes, request a new code.

 After you receive the code, type it into the “One-time code” field.
 Each time you sign in to Login.gov you’ll have the option of getting a new one-time code by phone call or by text.
 You will receive a new one-time code each time you sign in to your Login.gov account.

+<div id="didn-t-receive-your-one-time-code"> Didn’t receive your one time code?</div>

+* Check that your device is turned on
+* Turn airplane mode off

+Remember you need a mobile device to receive a one-time code by text message.
+If you have a landline, select to receive the one-time code by phone call instead.

+You can resend a one-time code by selecting using the "resend code" button

 ## Backup codes (less secure)